United Express Flight 5925

 United Express Flight 5925, operated by Great Lakes Airlines with a Beechcraft 1900 twin turboprop, was a regularly scheduled flight from Chicago O'Hare International Airport to Quincy, Illinois, with an intermediate stop in Burlington, Iowa.
 On November 19, 1996, the aircraft collided on landing at Quincy with another Beechcraft, a private King Air, that was taking off from an intersecting runway.
-The crash was known as the Quincy runway disaster.
-Fourteen people (twelve on board the 1900 and two on board the King Air) were killed as a result.
+All fourteen occupants (twelve on board the 1900 and two on board the King Air) were killed as a result.